cloudmesh/cloudmesh-cmsd/README.md

     cmsd --version

-        prints out the verison of cmsd and the version of the container
+        prints out the version of cmsd and the version of the container

     cmsd --gui
         runs cloudmesh gui on the docker container